 I have men who come to see me who want to know what to do when the girl they like only wants to be friends.
-"What should I do?" they moan.
+"What should I do," they moan.
 I tell them to be her friend.
-Accepting her for where she is right now will give a man a much better shot at her considering him romantically at some point later.
+Accepting her for where she is right now gives a man a much better shot at her considering him romantically at some point later.
 If a man insists on pressuring a woman to have one long talk after another about the state of their relationship, that is the kiss of death.
 You, the reader, understand exactly what I am talking about.
 This is what I want you to do with your partner.
-Wait for the right timing to have those heartfelt talks and relate to them in a way that is familiar to them.
+Wait for the right timing to have those heart-felt talks and relate to them in a way that is familiar to them.
 This also works with couples.
 Usually, when couples get resentful, it is because they feel their partner doesn't understand them.
-An extroverted wife will want to talk and talk to her husband, which further alienates him, and an introverted husband will go deeper and deeper into his "cave", as John Gray describes in the book, Men are from Mars, Women are from Venus.
-Knowing the difference between an introvert and an extrovert won't fix everything, but it is a good reminder that if we are stuck, and we seem to have an impasse in our relationship, we need to notice how we relate to our partner, and how they relate to us.
+An extroverted wife will want to talk and talk to her husband, which further alienates him; and an introverted husband will go deeper and deeper into his "cave," as John Gray describes it in the book, Men Are From Mars, Women Are from Venus.
+Knowing the difference between an introvert and an extrovert won't fix everything; but it is a good reminder that if we are stuck, and we seem to have an impasse in our relationship, we need to notice how we relate to our partner, and how they relate to us.
 We don't need to change our personality, but part of the idea of growth is that we begin to incorporate other aspects of our partner and consider that in relating to them.
 The more we consider that, the less resistant our partner will be in allowing us to influence them.

-Circle all of the below that are indicators that it is time for you to ask a man the question "where is the relationship going?"
-You just had your first kiss
+Circle all of the below that are indicators that it is time for you to ask a man the question "Where is the relationship going?"

-You have been dating for exactly 2 weeks

-You just introduced him to your parents
+- A. You just had your first kiss. - B. You have been dating for exactly 2 weeks. - C. You just introduced him to your parents.

-You just had your first fight

-You go out on a date and don't have a good time.

-Things are heading along well, but you don't know if the man is taking the relationship seriously.
+- D. You just had your first fight. - E. You go out on a date and don't have a good time. - F. Things are heading along well, but you don't know if the man is taking the relationship seriously.

 If you circled any of the above, you are incorrect!
 This was a trick question.
 There is never a good time to ask this question.
-Instead, as advised in my chapter you should wait to ask that question as long as the relationship is moving forward.
+Instead, as advised in my chapter, you should wait to ask that question as long as the relationship is moving forward.